Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Introduction

-The results in this paper, when combined with well-known results about the Vietoris-Rips complex \cite{Latschev_2001}, we observe that for a ``big enough'' cloud of points sampled from a manifold, the pseudotopological homotopy groups (defined in \cite{Rieser_arXiv_2022}) from certain closure spaces built on those points are isomorphic to the classical homotopy groups of the manifold being sampled.
-In addition, the Vietoris-Rips complex is difficult to understand and only a few complete calculations are known for metric spaces at any scale, for example \cite{Adams2023lower, Adams2022VietorisRipsHypercube, Adams2020VietorisRipsMetricGluings} and is used to bound Gromov-Hausdorff distance \cite{Adams2022gromovhausdorff, Memoli2023GHUltraMetricSpaces, Memoli2023GHSpheres}; thus, with this paper and growing wave of studies in these categories mentioned above, we may hope for new ways to approach the Vietoris-Rips complex as well.
+When combined with well-known results about the Vietoris-Rips complex \cite{Latschev_2001}, the results in this paper show that, for a ``big enough'' cloud of points sampled from a manifold, the pseudotopological homotopy groups (defined in \cite{Rieser_arXiv_2022}) from certain closure spaces built on those points are isomorphic to the classical homotopy groups of the manifold being sampled.
+The Vietoris-Rips complex is difficult to understand and only a few complete calculations are known for metric spaces at any scale, for example \cites{Adams2023lower, Adams2022VietorisRipsHypercube, Adams2020VietorisRipsMetricGluings} and is used to bound Gromov-Hausdorff distance \cites{Adams2022gromovhausdorff, Memoli2023GHUltraMetricSpaces, Memoli2023GHSpheres}.
+Thus, with this paper and growing wave of studies in these categories mentioned above, we may hope to find new ways to approach the Vietoris-Rips complex.

-The isomorphism between the pseudotopological homotopy groups of finite graphs and those of its clique complex has been also established independently by Milicevic and Scoville in \cite{WebJMMNicks}.
-Their proof is very different from this one, particularly as it does not pass through the space $R(X)$, and it only applies to finite graphs, whereas the technique we study here is also valid for arbitrary, even uncountably infinite, reflexive graphs.
+The isomorphism between the pseudotopological homotopy groups of finite graphs and those of their clique complexes was also independently established by Mili\'cevi\'c and Scoville in \cite{WebJMMNicks}, later on \cite{MilicevicScoville2026}.
+Their proof differs from this one, particularly as it does not pass through the space $\iGR{X}$.
+Additionally, their proof applies to finite digraphs, whereas the technique we study here is also valid for arbitrary, even uncountable infinite, reflexive graphs.